SAIL-Montreal/sail-montreal.github.io/content/neurips2022.md

 You can find the full list of people on our [main website](https://www.sait.samsung.co.kr/saithome/about/labs.do).

 ## Booth
 Our booth will be at the Expo hall #224.
-Our office manager Geneviève Bernard will be there most of the time with a rotating cast of research scientists.
+Our office manager Geneviève Bernard will be there most of the time, with a rotating cast of research scientists.

 ## Workshops
 Our research scientist Alexia Jolicoeur-Martineau co-organizes the [Workshop on Score-Based Methods](https://score-based-methods-workshop.github.io/) on Friday Dec 2 in Room 293-294.